Late retirement

 Automatic lump sums

-If you were in the scheme before 1 April 2008, you will have an automatic lump sum included in your benefits which is sometimes referred to as the ‘retirement grant’.
-This is a tax-free lump sum that usually cannot be converted into an annual pension.
+If you were in the Scheme before 1 April 2008, you will have an automatic lump sum included in your benefits which is sometimes referred to as the ‘retirement grant’.
+This is a lump sum that usually cannot be converted into an annual pension.

 Getting a pension estimate

-If you are close to retirement, we recommend you contact us directly for an estimate before you make a decision about taking your pension.
-We can supply you with up to 2 estimates in any rolling 12 month period.
+Late retirement increases can be difficult to calculate so if you are close to retirement, we recommend you contact us directly for an estimate before you make a decision about taking your pension.
+We can supply you with up to 2 estimates in any rolling 12-month period.